A-jaiswal2005/fitness-soul/README.md

 ---

 ## Overview
-**Fitness Soul** redefines the wellness experience by blending modern AI-driven insights with the rich heritage of Ayurvedic practices and yoga.
-Unlike generic fitness apps, our platform offers personalized fitness routines, tailored nutrition plans, and a holistic approach to health, all while engaging users through dynamic community features.
+**Fitness Soul** is a revolutionary wellness platform that combines cutting-edge technology with timeless ancient wisdom.
+Built as an embedded website using Node.js, HTML, CSS, and JavaScript, and wrapped in a Flutter app, Fitness Soul offers a seamless, cross-platform experience.
+Our solution delivers personalized fitness routines, tailored nutrition guidance, and holistic wellness insights inspired by Ayurveda and yoga.

-> *"Where modern intelligence meets ancient insight — wellness redefined."*
+> _"Where modern intelligence meets ancient insight — wellness redefined."_

 ---